 Lucille’s Smokehouse has a Sandwich Menu.
 Almost all of their barbecued and smoked meats are available for sandwiches.
 Additionally they serve a very decent looking ham or cheese burger.
 The restaurant also has a diverse sides menu.
-It has various forms of potatoes, mashed with garlic, fried, baked, potato salad, as well as grits, beans, braised vegetables along with macaroni and cheese.
+It has various forms of potatoes – mashed with garlic, fried, baked, potato salad, as well as grits, beans, and braised vegetables along with macaroni and cheese.

 If you are into desserts (who isn’t?) here are your choices: Chocolate Cake, Ice Cream Pie, Banana Pudding, Red Velvet Cake, Fruit Cobbler and Bread Pudding.

-When selecting the top 10 barbecue restaurants in Las Vegas it is easy to forget Tony Roma’s because having been around so long we just take it for granted and look for new places.
+When selecting the top 10 barbecue restaurants in Las Vegas it is easy to forget about Tony Roma’s.
+It has been around so long that we just take it for granted and look for new places.

 Their secret of success seems to be; discover what people like to eat and serve it to them in a pleasant clean atmosphere.